ibm-client-engineering/solution-kafka-prometheus/readme.md

 ```

 ## Create the jmx exporter config map
-This configmap relies on the existing KAFKA service enspoint.
+This configmap relies on the existing KAFKA service endpoint.
 So be sure to have the kafka service and pod up beforehand
 ```bash
 kubectl create configmap kafka-jmx-monitor-config --from-literal=jmx_ip=<SERVICE DNS ENTRY FOR THE KAFKA_POD> --from-literal=jmx_port=9999 --from-literal=jmx_user='' --from-literal=jmx_pass='' --from-file=metrics.txt -n kafka-jmx-monitor
 ```